ibm-cloud-docs/FileStorage/duplicate-volume.md

    ```
    {: codeblock}

+   If you have a specific snapshot that holds the data that you want to use to create the duplicate volume, specify the snapshot's ID in the `duplicateOriginSnapshotId` property.

 For more information about the API and the options, see the [API Reference](https://sldn.softlayer.com/reference/softlayerapi/){: external}.
+Look for the [SoftLayer_Container_Product_Order_Network_Storage_AsAService](https://sldn.softlayer.com/reference/datatypes/SoftLayer_Container_Product_Order_Network_Storage_AsAService/){: external} data type.

 ## Managing your duplicate volume
 {: #manageduplicate}